Luke663/path_finding/README.md

 - Adding walls or altering the position of the start/finish points requires the selection of the control in the toolbox, clicking the grid will place the control.

-- Change the algorithm the program will use to find the shortest path by selecting the desired one with the radio button next to its name. (selecting Dijikstra's algorithm will disable metrics as this algorithm does not use them).
+- Change the algorithm the program will use to find the shortest path by selecting the desired one with the radio button next to its name. (selecting Dijkstra's algorithm will disable metrics as this algorithm does not use them).

 - Press the 'Find path' button to search for the shortest path between the start 'S' and finish 'F' points, this will automatically clear any currently shown paths on the grid.